kaisenlinux/terraform/website/docs/language/meta-arguments/lifecycle.html.md

     avoid collisions, for example.
 Terraform CLI cannot automatically activate such features, so you must understand the constraints for each resource type before using `create_before_destroy` with it.

+    Destroy provisioners of this resource will not run if `create_before_destroy` is set to `true`.
+We may address this in the future, and this [GitHub issue](https://github.com/hashicorp/terraform/issues/13549) contains more details.

 * `prevent_destroy` (bool) - This meta-argument, when set to `true`, will cause Terraform to reject with an error any plan that would destroy the